If you would like to see a specific topic or theme presented in the Living Library speaker series, let us know by filling out this short form.

 News Release: Niagara College InsideNC Announcement

-For your reference, here are some additional links and information associated with this event:
+For your reference, additional links and information associated with this event:

 "A Journey Taken Together" with Alison Ryder and her mom, Ellen Schmidt